-When in doubt as to whether some item violates the College's Fire and Life Safety Policy, students should seek the opinion of the Director of Security before bringing the item onto campus.
+When in doubt as to whether or not some item violates the College's Fire and Life Safety Policy, students should seek an opinion of the Director of Security before bringing the item onto campus.

-Room safety checks.
-Room checks will be conducted at least once each term.
+viii-Room safety checks.
+Room checks will be conducted unannounced at least once each term.
 The Director of Security or designated Security officer will accompany the Head of Housekeeping and a House Chair on room checks.
 They will inspect for safety violations.
 If a violation is found, a note will be left in the room advising the occupant of the nature of the violation, unless it is of such nature that disciplinary or immediate action must be taken and the hazard removed by the Director or designee.
 Any room where a violation is found will result in the Security Director performing a second unannounced room check at a later date.
 If there are any violations found at the time of this second check, the occupant will be subject to disciplinary action or possible fines.

-Kitchens and cooking.
-The College provides kitchens in each of the College houses for student use.
+ix-Kitchens and cooking.
+The College provides kitchens in each of the College house for student use.
 Students are expected to take responsibility for their use of the kitchen, food or other personal belongings.
-Students who use the kitchens are responsible for appropriate use, cleaning up, disposal of food and trash, and for any kitchen- related fire, regardless of intent.
+Students who use the kitchens are responsible for appropriate use, cleaning up, disposal of food and trash, and for any kitchenrelated fire, regardless of intent.
 Report any problems or concerns to your House Chair or security immediately.
 The kitchens in the College houses are not meant to replace the dining halls, but are provided for student enjoyment and convenience.
-Cooking is not allowed in any other space in the College houses.
+Cooking is not allowed in any other space in the College Houses.

-Each College house is adequately equipped to handle the normal volume of electricity demanded by the student body.
-However, to prevent electrical overload and to avoid the hazards that arise from such an overload, some appliances are permitted while others are not.
+Each College house is adequately equipped to handle the volume of electricity demanded by today's student body.
+However, to prevent electrical overload and to avoid the hazards that arise from such an overload, we allow some appliances and restrict some others.

-The appliances permitted include: computers, computer equipment, stereos, TVs, VCRs, DVD players, clock radios, hair dryers (not exceeding 1000 watts), small fans, refrigerators under 3 cubic feet, and lamps with incandescent bulbs of 60 watts or less.
+The appliances permitted include: Computers, computer equipment, stereos, TVs, VCRs, DVD players, clock radios, hair dryers (not exceeding 1000 watts), small fans, refrigerators under 3 cubic feet, and lamps with incandescent bulbs of 60 watts or less.

-The appliances not permitted include air conditioners, any appliance with an exposed heating element, hot plates, toasters, toaster ovens, gas stoves or burners, camping stoves, halogen lamps, and any appliance, whether listed here or not, that exceeds 1,000 watts.
+The appliances not permitted include air conditioners, any appliance with an exposed heating element, hot plates, toasters, toasterovens, gas stoves or burners, camping stoves, halogen lamps, and any appliance whether listed here or not that exceeds 1,000 watts.